hicranA/heatwave-warning-system/README.md

 - Formulated rules for overall prediction, emphasizing the significance of even a single positive prediction.
 - Generated comprehensive summaries capturing research papers per country and detailed nested information.

+For a detailed overview of our data engineering process, including the data flow, see [Data Flow Details](./project_documents/data_engineering/dataModeldetails.md).

 ## Power BI Dashboard

 We've developed a comprehensive Power BI dashboard to visualize our findings and provide stakeholders with an interactive platform to explore the data.